jab/bidict/README.rst

 ^^^^^^^

-- is in use by several teams at Google, Venmo, CERN, Bank of America Merrill Lynch, Bloomberg, Two Sigma, and others,
+- is in use by several teams at Google, Venmo, CERN, Bank of America Merrill Lynch, Bloomberg, Two Sigma, and others
-- has carefully designed APIs for safety, simplicity, flexibility, and ergonomics,
+- has carefully designed APIs for safety, simplicity, flexibility, and ergonomics
-- is CPython-, PyPy-, Python 2-, and Python 3-compatible,
+- is CPython-, PyPy-, Python 2-, and Python 3-compatible
 - has extensive test coverage
-  (including property-based tests and benchmarks) run continuously on all supported Python versions and OSes,
+  (including property-based tests and benchmarks) run continuously on all supported Python versions and OSes
-- integrates natively with Python’s collections interfaces,
+- integrates natively with Python’s collections interfaces
 - is implemented in concise, well-factored, well-documented pure Python that leverages a number of advanced language features [#fn-learning]_